OUGenomics/Bioinformatics-ARET-July2018/README.md

 ![Cost of Sequencing a Human Genome](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Historic_cost_of_sequencing_a_human_genome.svg/1200px-Historic_cost_of_sequencing_a_human_genome.svg.png)

-The result, or course, is a tremendous amount of sequence data.
+The result, of course, is a tremendous amount of sequence data.
 These data are historically deposited and made available to the public through the [National Center for Biotechnology Information]( https://www.ncbi.nlm.nih.gov/), which maintain [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) our most important data repository.
 As you can imagine, the [size of GenBank]( https://www.ncbi.nlm.nih.gov/genbank/statistics/) has increase dramatically over recent  years.

 ![Number of Bases in GenBank as Individual Reads or Whole Genome Sequences](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/GenBank_size.png)